Creative learning with cultural collections and objects

 International panel and visits to Lund University's collection

-The invited researchers have long experience on how art, artifacts and living things could be used in teaching:
+At the seminar, we were joined by colleagues with long experience of how art, artifacts and living things could be used in teaching:

 - Dr Thomas Kador, Associate Professor at University College London.
 Teaching at the UCL Arts & Sciences (BASc) programme, and at the newly established MA programme in Creative Health.
 Thomas Kador is also leading a research project on Student Wellbeing and Experiential Learning Spaces